ggandor/leap.nvim/README.md

    labels, or in an incremental way (with labels being available the whole time).

-Leap also bundles a module for so-called **remote actions**, which allows operations at a distance, and even lets you predefine **remote text objects**, for extra comfort.
-For example, copying a paragraph from a different window can be as simple as typing `yarp`, then pointing to anywhere within the paragraph with a regular leap motion as the "laser pen".
+ * **Remote actions**: do operations at a distance, or even predefine remote text objects for extra comfort.
+For example, yanking a paragraph from a different window can be as simple as typing `yarp`, then pointing to anywhere within the paragraph with a regular leaping motion as the "laser pen".

 ## 🚀 Getting started